jamiehenzy/Genome_analysis/README.md

 + Module_agreement: This document must be read, signed, and given to me at the beginning of the semester.
 + Command_line_getting_started: Instructions on accessing the command line of a Linux environment locally and remotely
 + Github_getting_started: How to set up your Github "portfolio" for the course and beyond
++ Code for ".gitignore" file
-+ Collection of resources (below) to introduce you to the field of bioinformatics and computational biology
++ Collection of resources (below) to introduce you to the field of bioinformatics and computational biology.
 ---
 ## What is bioinformatics anyway?
 [A beginner's guide to bioinformatics](pdf/Beg_guide_bioinfo.pdf)